jvassev/ansinetes/README.md

 Run the playbook `ssh-keys-rotate.yaml`.
 This will prevent ansible from talking to your vms unless you update the `vagrant/user-data` file with the security/new ansible-ssh-key.pub before the next reboot.

 # Recommended workflow
 The project directory fully captures the cluster config state including the Ansible scripts and Kubernetes customization.
 You can keep it under source control.
 You can later change the playbooks and/or the `hosts` file.
-The `ansinetes` script is guarateed to work with somewhat modified project defaults.
+The `ansinetes` script is guaranteed to work with somewhat modified project defaults.

 I also prefer naming the ansible hosts in order not to deal with IPs.
 The kubelets assigns a label "ansinetes:{name}" to the nodes for usability.
 But really, every way is the right way as long as the hosts file contains the required groups.